Here’s an edited 2018 post about some impressive Central American volcanoes.

-Then North America jostles it from the north, messing up its boundaries, while South America does the same thing to the south.
-East and west, seafloors on other plates dive underneath the Caribbean plate’s edge in subduction zones and then melt upward through it to form explosive volcanic arcs.
+Then North America jostles it from the north, messing up its boundaries, while South America does the same thing from the south.

-Here are a just a few of the 300+ vents in this small nation.
+Fuego and Acatenango are just two of the 300+ vents in this small nation.
+(Yes, that Fuego.)

 Monitoring: INSIVUMEH.
 (Spanish)

 Risk: High, obviously.
-In fact, only Indonesia has more people living near active volcanoes.
+In fact, only Indonesia has more people living near active volcanoes than Guatemala does.
 (Ewert and Harpel) According to one source:

 The highest risk is located around the vents of Almolonga and Santa Maria, due to the very large population living within 10 km of the volcanoes and also the high VEI 6 figure for Santa Maria as designated by the Global Volcanism Program.
 The areas to the south and east of Fuego are also designated high risk due to the numerous hazards that combine and overlap within these areas, from hazards generated by Atitlan and Acatenango.

-And then there was the VEI 7 caldera eruption at Atitlán during the last ice age some 85,000 years ago.
+And then there was the VEI 7 caldera eruption at Atitlán some 85,000 years ago.
 Today a lake fills the caldera left by this “Los Chocoyos eruption,” and “normal”-sized eruptions at one of the three stratovolcanoes on the calderas rim are the norm.

 This is the country where cameras caught the start of an eruption at Chapparastique Volcano, the most active of some 20 or so El Salvadoran volcanoes.
 You might have seen the video: